joinfaces/joinfaces-maven-jar-example/README.md

 </dependencies>
 ```

-More, if you prefer, uncomment **"Uncomment this to enable myfaces instead of mojarra"** messages at pom.xml to enable Myfaces and disable Mojarra.
+More, if you prefer Myfaces instead of Mojarra, uncomment **"Uncomment this to enable myfaces instead of mojarra"** messages at pom.xml to enable Myfaces and disable Mojarra.
 Note that Myfaces **should not** be used with Mojarra.

 - **src/main/resources/application.properties**: configure javax.faces.PROJECT_STATE and primefaces.THEME properties.